damiant/dust/roadmap.md

 3 titles if all capital then title case
 3 Notes page with items as checkboxes (ie check list) 3 Censor toggle for "Mature Audiences"
-2 Show days until event
+2 Show days until1 event
 3 camps near here
 3 events near here
 3 Favorite events grouped by day if a lot